-In order to comply with the Republic of Lithuania Law “On the Prevention of Money Laundering and Terrorist Financing” with the latest amendments dated April 15, 2021, other legislative acts of the Republic of Lithuania, together with the requirements established by the of EU AML Directives, the Simple Europe UAB (hereinafter referred to as “Simple”, “we” and/or “us”) has developed the following AML/KYC Policy in order to prevent and mitigate the risk of illegal financial activity on its Website/mobile app.
+In order to comply with the Republic of Lithuania Law “On the Prevention of Money Laundering and Terrorist Financing”, other legislative acts of the Republic of Lithuania, together with the requirements established by the EU AML Directives, the Simple Europe UAB (hereinafter referred to as “Simple”, “we” and/or “us”) has developed the following AML/KYC Policy in order to prevent and mitigate the risk of illegal financial activity on its Website/mobile app.

 In this document, Simple explains how we provide the risk assessment, verification process and monitoring of transactions of our users (hereinafter referred to as “you”